Racing Past – Articles – Profile – Stan Eldon

 In that summer of 1961 he was considering several options outside the police force.
 “By now my serious running career was over,” he wrote (p.105) With less training and fewer races he was able to undertake a second job selling encyclopedias.
 Soon after, he decided to quit the police.
 Then, after working for a while with Ken Berry, who was setting up a sports shop, he decided to go into the sports-supply business himself.
 He wanted to use his own name, but he was told he couldn’t start a sports business under his own name because he was an amateur runner.
 “I had to write to Harold Abrahams, Chairman of BAAB, and put my case,” he explains.
 “After some time they said they would approve me to trade under my own name, Stan Eldon Sports Ltd. I was the first.
 Ron Hill followed on and did the same thing.”

 Stan did continue running, but never with the same intensity.
 He had a burst of enthusiasm in the 1962 cross-country season, finishing 13th in the Southern.
 He was 94th in the 1963 Intercounties Cross-Country and then tried his first marathon (2:47:32).
 In 1964 he improved to 2:34:04.
 In 1965 he was training up to 70 a week and competing as a club runner.
 Finally in 1966 his running “petered out” as he was “busy with other things.”
 His family eventually had grown to five children.
 And he was soon expanding his retail business, designing track clothes, and importing Tiger shoes.
 Nevertheless, he still had time to run sporadically.
-Even in 1985 he managed to complete the London Marathon.
+Even in 1985 he managed to finish the London Marathon.

 Now 75, Eldon still keeps busy.
 But a busy life has taken its toll.
 He is a diabetic, and after bypass surgery and a new aortic valve, his heart-rate is controlled by a monitor.
 “I tick away at 60 all the time now,” he says blithely.
 Still, he was still able to work hard on the 2102 Reading Half-Marathon and he still walks regularly: “I wish I was still running.
 I find it very difficult now.
 I walk as much as I can.
 I do wear my trainers, and if I feel like trotting down the road for 300 meters, that’s about all I can do with the diabetes and heart problems I have.”